spectromas/RackPlugins/README.md

 ![legend](/repository/legenda.png?raw=true "legend")

+- warning: the front panels require special screws (polygonal holes). they are easy to miss and we do not provide spares.

 **** 1.1.1 update ****
-i was really, really tired of voltage level mismatches between the various modules available. for this, the output level of the sequencers changed again, now supporting a full range of -10V to +10V. this range can be limited/shifted/transposed/whatever with two tiny knobs, strangely labeled as "output range".
+i was really, really tired of voltage level mismatches between the various modules available. for this, the output level of the sequencers changed again, now supporting a full range of -10V to +10V. this can be limited/shifted/transposed/whatever with two tiny knobs, misleading labeled as "output range".

 to add insult to injury, for the _very first time in the world_ a plugin could have (or have not) some hidden features. and now for something completely different: a list.